form-for/form-for/README.md

 It's recommend to look at the [form-for-component-helpers](https://github.com/form-for/form-for/tree/master/packages/form-for-component-helpers) package.
 It provides functions to facilitate creating components, specially when it comes to guessing labels.

-### Nested components
+### Nested fields

-form-for makes it a breeze to nest components.
+form-for makes it a breeze to nest fields.
 You may have a `User` class that has `todoItems`, as list of `TodoItem` instances.

 Here's an example: https://github.com/form-for/demo/blob/master/src/fields/TodoItems/TodoItemsField.js

+If you're using the MobX binding, please check https://github.com/form-for/form-for/tree/master/packages/mobx-form-for#nested-fields

 ## Flow support